etherkit/JTEncode/README.md

 JT65/JT9/JT4/FT8/WSPR/FSQ Encoder Library for Arduino
 =====================================================

-This library very simply generates a set of channel symbols for JT65, JT9, JT4, FT8, or WSPR based on the user providing a properly formatted Type 6 message for JT65, JT9, or JT4 (which is 13 valid characters), Type 0.0 or 0.5 message for FT8 (v2.0.0 protocol) or a callsign, Maidenhead grid locator, and power output for WSPR.
+This library very simply generates a set of channel symbols for JT65, JT9, JT4, FT8, or WSPR based on the user providing a properly formatted Type 6 message for JT65, JT9, or JT4 (which is 13 valid characters), Type 0.0 or 0.5 message for FT8 (v2.0.0 protocol) or a Type 1, Type 2, or Type 3 message for WSPR.
 It will also generate an arbitrary FSQ message of up to 200 characters in both directed and non-directed format.
 When paired with a synthesizer that can output frequencies in fine, phase-continuous tuning steps (such as the Si5351), then a beacon or telemetry transmitter can be created which can change the transmitted characters as needed from the Arduino.

 Please feel free to use the issues feature of GitHub if you run into problems or have suggestions for important features to implement.